 We started adding wood planks; however, because the wood was imperfect, we decided to paint the ceiling black.
 So, we took down the few pieces we had already installed.
-We also laid out all the wood planks and realized that we needed to artistically lay out the wood to make sure the pattern is has variation.
+We also laid out all the wood planks and realized that we needed to artistically lay out the wood to make sure the pattern had variation.
 In other words, we wanted to spread out the gray pieces among the different shades of brown pieces.

 We painted the ceiling black.